gitlabhq/gitlabhq/changelogs/archive.md

   - Added ability to specify URL in environment configuration in gitlab-ci.yml
   - Escape search term before passing it to Regexp.new !6241 (winniehell)
   - Fix pinned sidebar behavior in smaller viewports !6169
-  - Fix file permissions change when updating a file on the Gitlab UI !5979
+  - Fix file permissions change when updating a file on the GitLab UI !5979
   - Added horizontal padding on build page sidebar on code coverage block. !6196 (Vitaly Baev)
   - Change merge_error column from string to text type
   - Fix issue with search filter labels not displaying